colinstein/dotfiles/README.md

 installed from the Mac App Store.
 Some Homebrew software requires the full XCode IDE to build; the command line tools are not enough.

+You'll need to configure your own keychain entries for a number of passwords so that they aren't stored on disk.
+Unfortunately some tools cannot lookup passwords from a central repository and so they must be stored on disk.
+In those cases you'll have to rely on disk encryption and permissions to keep those secrets safe.

 ## Get Started
 Assuming you have a mac, git, and the usual tools installed: